-Hear His promise: "...He gives grace to the humble."
+Hear again the words of His promise, "...He gives grace to the humble."
 Grace-unmerited favor and help.
-He gives-

-it's not merited but His gracious gift.
-To the humble-we'll explore the full meaning of the Greek word tapeinos next time, but its basic sense means "to be low."
+He gives-it's not merited but His gracious gift.
+To the humble-we'll explore the fuller meaning of the Greek word tapeinos next time, but in its basic sense it means "to be low."